Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

+and the conditional probabilities of all `child nodes', given the values of their parents, i.e.

-The first central assumption is that the prior probability of $\t X$ lies in the open interval (0,1), however, as we discussed in Sect. \ref{unschutz}, we have theoretical arguments, in particular the result by Unruh and Sch\"{u}tzhold, in favor of X. So a rational agent would assign:
+The first central assumption is that the prior probability of $\t X$ lies in the open interval $(0,1)$.
+However, as we discussed in Sect. \ref{unschutz}, we have theoretical arguments, in particular the result by Unruh and Sch\"{u}tzhold, in favour of $\t X$.
+So a rational agent would assign

 The conditional probabilities are then constrained by the following conditions: